 - We cover prescribed drugs and medications, as described in the chart beginning on the next page.
 Some injectable medications are provided by your medical benefit.
-Please see below for more information. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - You are responsible for the entire negotiated cost of prescriptions prior to satisfying your deductible when using a network pharmacy.
-You are responsible for the entire retail cost of prescriptions when using a non-network pharmacy. - The deductible is \$1,500 for Self Only enrollment, and \$3,000 for Self Plus One and Self and Family enrollment each calendar year.
+Please see below for more information. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$1,500 for Self Only enrollment, and \$3,000 for Self Plus One and Self and Family enrollment each calendar year.
 The Self and Family deductible can be satisfied by one or more family members.
 The deductible applies to all benefits in this Section unless we indicate differently - After you have satisfied your deductible, your Traditional medical coverage begins. - Under your Traditional medical coverage, you will be responsible for your coinsurance amounts for eligible medical expenses or copayments for eligible prescriptions. - Some prescription medications have Quantity Level Limits (QLL) and Quantity per Duration Limits (QD).
-Please see below for more information. - Specific drug exclusions: The plan will exclude higher cost medications that have therapeutic alternatives available and do not offer any additional clinical value over other options in their class.
-These drugs cost significantly more than those alternatives.
-Information can be obtained on www.uhcfeds.com for all. - Certain medications require your health care provider to request approval from us in order for these to be payable under the Pharmacy Plan.
-The Pharmacy Plan requires approval for these prescription medications to make sure that they are being prescribed and used according to the Food and Drug Administration (FDA)-approved indications and dosing schedules and meet the definition of a covered service.
-If your pharmacist tells you that your prescription medication requires approval, ask your pharmacist or physician to contact the Plan at the number on your Member ID card for further instructions. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
+Please see below for more information. - Members must make sure their prescribers obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorizations must be renewed periodically.
+If your pharmacist tells you that your prescription medication requires approval, ask your pharmacist or prescriber to contact the Plan at the number on your Member ID card for further instructions. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - Federal law prevents the pharmacy from accepting unused medications.